Kidney and bladder diseases in rabbits

 1. Chronic or acute renal insufficiency / kidney failure

-• Chronic: Insidious over months or years.
+• Chronic: developing gradually over months or years.
 PetMD+1

-2. Nephrolithiasis / Ureterolithiasis / Urinary stones in the kidney or ureter
+2. Nephrolithiasis / Ureterolithiasis / Kidney stones in the kidney or ureter

 • Formation of stones in the kidney or ureter, which can lead to congestion and kidney damage.
 PetMD+1

-3. Bladder diseases: bladder sludge (urine sediment), bladder stone formation, cystitis
+3. Bladder diseases: bladder sludge (urinary sediment), bladder stone formation, cystitis

-• Bladder sludge – accumulation of calcium/urinary sediment in the bladder.
+• Bladder sludge – accumulation of calcium/urine sediment in the bladder.
 Veterinary Practice+1

-• Bladder stones – often caused by high calcium intake or insufficient hydration.
+• Urinary stones in the bladder – often caused by high calcium intake or insufficient hydration.
 Rabbit Welfare Association & Fund (RWAF)

-• Inflammation of the bladder (cystitis) – less common than stone problems, but possible.
+• Inflammation of the bladder (cystitis) – less common compared to kidney stones, but possible.

-4. Infectious causes of the kidneys/bladder (e.g. encephalitozoonosis caused by Encephalitozoon cuniculi)
+4. Infectious causes of kidney/bladder disease (e.g., encephalitozoonosis caused by Encephalitozoon cuniculi)

-• Parasitic infection that can affect the kidneys and thereby cause secondary urinary tract symptoms.
+• Parasitic infection that can affect the kidneys and thereby secondarily cause urinary tract symptoms.
 Wikipedia+1

-Because rabbits, as prey animals, have instincts and often hide pain or illness, the symptoms are often nonspecific.
-When it comes to kidney and bladder disease in rabbits , the earlier the diagnosis, the better.
+Because rabbits, as prey animals, have instincts that often conceal pain or illness, the symptoms are frequently nonspecific.
+Regarding the topic...
+Kidney and bladder diseases in rabbits The earlier it is detected, the better.

-Here are typical signs, broken down by kidney and bladder:
+Here are typical signs, categorized by kidney and bladder:

 Symptoms of kidney problems